My trip to Istana Ular Snake Cave

 Time Commitment: Plan on a full day, though with determination one can leave Labuan Bajo at 9 AM and return by approximately 3 PM.
 Best arrangement is to depart approximately 6 AM, in order for morning arrival, when snakes are more active.
 Early departure also leaves potential for visits to other sites, such as: Cunca Rami or Cunca Wulaong falls, or traditional villages.

-Approximately 60 km from Labuan Bajo.
+Access: Approximately 60 km from Labuan Bajo.
 Main road is paved, narrow and generally in good repair.
 However, rock slides and tree falls may be encountered.
 Numerous switchbacks and some considerable elevation gains are required to traverse the upper shoulders of Mt.
 Mebeliling, before descending down to the gentle landscape around Lembor.
 Using a trained local driver is definitely an asset.
 Access by conventional vehicle will take you within approximately 7 km from main road at Tondonglewe.
 From this point, either walk, use a high clearance 4x4 vehicle or motorcycle to gain access within about 1.5 – 2 km of location.

 A creek crossing at approximately 1.5 km from main road, may be impassable by conventional vehicle or even 4x4, if heavy rain.